 2. Let’s write a paywall component in the same file.

-Here, we’ll just map the products from the paywall and display a purchase button next to each product.
+Here, we’ll just map the products from the paywall and display the purchase button next to each product.

 3. To see what this looks like, let’s register this screen in react-native-navigation.
 If you’re using some other navigation, skip this step.
 My root index.js file looks like this: